 How do you tuck while swimming?

 Tucking while swimming can be a challenge when you add in the element of water.
-If you are used to taping to tuck, the adhesive often doesn’t when wet and your tuck might end up coming undone in the water.
+If you are used to taping to tuck, the adhesive often doesn’t stick when wet and your tuck might end up coming undone in the water.
 If you are going to tuck with tape while you swim, try wearing bikini bottoms made from a compression material such as Lycra or spandex.

 You can always opt to buy a swim gaff from independent sellers on Etsy or, if you have the money, consider investing in Unclockable’s Swim-Proof Tuck Kit.
 These tuck kits are waterproof for up to four hours and allow you to re-tuck after bathroom breaks.
 If you need a tucking option for longer swims, consider buying a gaff thong from brands like Origami Customs (or even off Amazon!) that you can layer under your swim bottoms.